 Now, the economic devastation wrought by the COVID-19 pandemic is spurring change.
 Read more about Coronavirus spurs calls to change charitable perk...

 During COVID-19, there's little things we can empower our kids to help their families, give parents a break, and make a difference.
 Let's start with teaching them to cook a meal for themselves and you in support of a great cause.
 Read more about Comfort & Joy Holiday Toy Drive...

 The Ronald McDonald House Charities Bay Area makes sure parents can stay close to their hospitalized child without incurring hotel costs and food costs.
-During the pandemic, their program was on pause, until Charles Schwab, San Francisco's financial services company stepped in.
-They hope other companies get inspired to do the same.
+During the pandemic, their program was on pause, until Charles Schwab, San Francisco's financial services...
 Read more about SF Charles Schwab donates catered meals to families...

 Just weeks before coronavirus turned the world upside down, Jordan and Kristin received news that changed their journey as new parents in an instant.
 Their baby Cece would need open heart surgery only days after birth.
 At home in Hawaii, the couple was thousands of miles away from the highly specialized care needed to save baby Cece’s life.
 Then, the global health crisis hit.
 Read more about Part 1: Baby Cece’s Story...

 The pandemic canceled a lot this year.
 If only it could cancel children born with heart defects.
 If only it could postpone the stress of a family spending the holidays at a hospital.
 Read more about ABC7 Bay Area News Giving Tuesday Feature...